-A very interesting field where test the relationship between research and decision making are the local sustainable development project (LSDPs).
-In order to clarify the subsequent argument, I characterise in the following table the LSDPs, against the politics and industry fields.
+A very interesting field that tests the relationship between research and decision making is the local sustainable development project (LSDPs).
+In order to clarify the subsequent argument, I characterise in the following table the LSDPs, against the politics and firms’ fields.

 |local sustainable development project||politics||industry|